h-0-0/h-0-0.github.io/_posts/2024-01-11-BinaryNCE.md

 p_{m}(\cdot;\alpha)=\frac{p_{m}^{0}(\cdot; \alpha)}{Z(\alpha)} & \text{where,} \: Z(\alpha) = \int p_{m}^{0}(u; \alpha) du
 \end{array}
 $$

-And computing $$Z(\alpha)$$ is often intractable (or at least expensive) if the analytical solution is not available and/or if the possible values that the input can take are large.
+Computing $$Z(\alpha)$$ is often intractable (or at least very expensive to compute) if an analytical solution is not available and/or if the possible values that the input can take are large.
+This is because we have to integrate (or sum if discrete) over every possible value the input can take for each value of $$\alpha$$ we would like $$Z(\alpha)$$.
+Images are a great example as the number of possible images is very large even for very low-resolution images.

 In these cases we can't use the MLE 😞.